ssramirezr/project-teamfu/README.md

    - Enter the number of non-terminals.
    - Enter the grammar (the first of each line will be taken as the non-terminal symbol, the others will be taken as the derivations).
 3. Press enter after completing all previous information.
+4. Be aware:
+   letter e won't be recognized as "e" but as epsilon.
+   $ can't be either a terminal or a non terminal symbol, program would just end.

 ## INPUT(GREEN)/OUTPUT(WHITE) EXAMPLE:
 ![image](https://github.com/ssramirezr/project-teamfu/assets/140433045/71443741-83ad-4904-94a6-6eb9946c54c9)